1. NHS Sickle Cell and Thalassaemia Screening Programme

 2. Screening pathways

 Each NHS screening programme has a defined care pathway.
-The pathways show how the individual undergoing screening moves form one stage of the pathway to the next.
-Checks are needed at each stage to ensure the individual moves seamlessly and safely through the pathway unless they chose not to.
+The pathways show how the individual undergoing screening moves from one stage of the pathway to the next.
+Checks are needed at each stage to ensure the individual moves seamlessly and safely through the pathway unless they choose not to.

 3. Failsafe in screening programmes